Babu\v{s}ka's paradox in a nonlinear bending-folding model: Abstract

 \section{Abstract}

-The Babu\v{s}ka or plate paradox concerns the failure of convergence when a domain with curved boundary is approximated by polygonal domains in linear bending problems with simple support boundary conditions.
+The Babu\v{s}ka or plate paradox concerns the failure of convergence when a domain with curved boundary is approximated by polygonal domains in linear bending problems with \rx{simply supported boundary} conditions.
 It can be explained via a boundary integral representation of the total Gaussian curvature that is part of the Kirchhoff--Love bending energy.
 It is shown that the paradox also occurs for a nonlinear bending-folding model which enforces vanishing Gaussian curvature.
-A simple remedy that is compatible with simplicial finite element methods to avoid wrong convergence is devised.
+A simple remedy that is compatible with simplicial finite element methods to avoid \rx{incorrect} convergence is devised.

 \keywords{Plate bending, domain approximation, folding, convergence}